 Intermittent physical access to imaged region at any point in study

 The system was designed considering biocompatibility and optical performance to facilitate integration in place of the removed bone flap enabling us to achieve sustained periods of optical clarity, extending beyond a year in some mice and allowing for both high spatial and temporal resolution using a wide-field microscope.
 Additionally, the two-part system consisting of a fixed headplate with integrated neural access chamber and optical insert, allowed flexible access to the underlying tissue.
 The utility of our design is demonstrated through chronic optical imaging of calcium dynamics in the cortex and acute interventions to the tissue upon detachment and replacement of the window from the headplate.
+Adaptation

 Results

 Here we report the design for a head-fixation and cranial window device, and the procedures for surgical attachment.
 The sections below describe the features of each component, and also report the critical elements that contribute to the performance and capabilities of our optical imaging window system.
 The following sections provide a detailed report of the system performance observed during evaluation.
+Adaptation

 Cranial Window System